 Registration in STEP (Spring Training in Experimental Psycholinguistics) is now open for 2017!
-STEP is a week long spring workshop aimed at advanced undergraduate students to academic faculty members that focuses on current issues and hands on training in practical methods in psycholinguistics.
+STEP is a week long spring workshop aimed at advanced undergraduate students to academic faculty members, which focuses on current issues and hands on training in practical methods in psycholinguistics.
 To view STEP’s page and/or to register, click here!
 As a student … More STEP@CCP: Registration Now Open!

 I suggested the idea of having a Data Blitz in our lab about a year ago as a way to foster the lab community and keep one another up to date on the current research being carried out in the CCP.
 Today we had the first event!
 Everyone from our graduate students to our lab director … More CCP Data Blitz

 I had the privilege to present a poster on my undergraduate work at the American Association for the Advancement of Science (AAAS)’s 2017 Annual Meeting.
-My poster focused the different influences number and concept-relatedness of pronouns have on implicit anaphora resolution, and how a Visual World Paradigm (eye-tracking) is able to illustrate these differences as opposed to … More 2017 AAAS Annual Meeting
+My poster focused on the different influences number (singular vs. plural) and concept-relatedness (central vs. peripheral) of pronouns have on implicit anaphora resolution, and how a Visual World Paradigm (eye-tracking) is … More 2017 AAAS Annual Meeting

 Today Claudia Heinrich, a PhD student in our department and editorial assistant for Cognitive Linguistics, led a presentation and discussion on the publishing process for our department’s graduate students.
 There was so much interest in the event we are planning on hosting a second one soon.

 The Linguistics Graduate Students’ Association (LGSA) held it’s second annual workshop today.
-This workshop is aimed at providing resources specific to graduate students in the linguistics department at the University of Alberta.
-The following talks were included: Dr. John Simpson: Compute Canada & Systems Available to Students Erika Banski: Linguistics.Research@UAlbertaLibraries Isabell Hubert: A (Very Basic) … More LGSA Graduate Student Workshop
+This workshop is aimed at providing technical, academic, and extra-cirricular resources to graduate students in the linguistics department at the University of Alberta.
+The following talks were included: Dr. John Simpson: Compute Canada & Systems Available to Students Erika Banski: Linguistics.Research@UAlbertaLibraries Isabell Hubert: … More LGSA Graduate Student Workshop